gregleongf/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 ## What changes

-We'll no longer provide regular updates to our Helm chart.
+We'll no longer provide regular updates to our Helm chart after May 2023.
 We'll also no longer sell the Enterprise Self-Hosted plan.
 We will continue to provide security updates on the last available version for at least the next 12 months.

 If you're currently using Kubernetes to deploy PostHog, you have three options.